Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Results

 \subsection{Isolated, Tilted Torus}

 The last simulation we consider is of an isolated, tilted torus.
-We include this case because it is the only one of our simulations that evolved for a full precession period.
+We include this case because it is the only one of our simulations that has evolved for a full precession period ($\sim 4,500\,t_g$)\footnote{The isolated torus is able to precess much faster than the truncated disk torus in simulation a9b15L4 because accretion between the two components in the latter case significantly retards precession \citep[see][for more details]{Bollimpalli23}}.
 Thus, we can create a complete map between the polarization measures and precession phase.
+Thus, unlike Section \ref{sec:tilted} where we used a single simulation snapshot and moved the observer around in azimuth, in this section, we keep the observer fixed at a single azimuth.
 This is done in Figure \ref{fig:torus_time}, where, like Figure \ref{fig:untilted_time}, we plot the flux, polarization degree, and polarization angle as a function of time.
-However, unlike Figure \ref{fig:untilted_time} where the lines are basically flat after some initial period of adjustment, we see prominent fluctuations in the polarization measures.
-The polarization angle, in particular, clearly traces the two precession periods of the simulation for all observer inclinations and energy ranges.
-The polarization degree is less well synchronized with the precession, though the intermediate inclination ($i=45^\circ$) does show roughly two periods of oscillation, though with evidence for a possible higher-frequency oscillation added on top of the precession.
+However, unlike Figure \ref{fig:untilted_time} where the lines are basically flat after some initial period of adjustment, in Figure \ref{fig:torus_time} we see prominent fluctuations in the flux and polarization measures.
+The polarization angle, in particular, clearly traces the first precession period of the simulation for all observer inclinations.
+The polarization degree and the late-time polarization angle are less well synchronized with the precession, though the intermediate inclination ($i=45^\circ$) does show roughly two periods of oscillation.
+Together with Section \ref{sec:tilted}, these results confirm that polarization will be sensitive to the precession of a disk component.

+Figure \ref{fig:torus_time} also shows evidence for a possible higher-frequency oscillation added on top of the precession.
 Indeed, if we focus on a higher-time-resolution interval, as in Figure \ref{fig:torus_QPO}, then we clearly see another QPO, this one with a period of $\sim 200\,t_g$.
 This is interesting, as no high-frequency QPO was previously reported for this simulation.
-This may be because \citet{Bollimpalli24} focused primarily on radial and vertical oscillation modes, whereas this QPO seems to be associated with the orbital modulation of an $m=1$, non-axisymmetric mode that arises from the Papaloizou-Pringle instability \citep[PPI;][]{Papaloizou84}.
-This particular high-frequency QPO may not be a realistic mode for a full accretion disk, as the PPI applies most strongly to small, isolated tori, but that is not really the point.
-The point is that we have demonstrated that polarization measures are sensitive to QPOs with a variety of frequencies and modes.
+This may be because \citet{Bollimpalli24} focused primarily on radial and vertical oscillation modes, whereas this QPO seems to be associated with the orbital modulation of an $m=1$, non-axisymmetric mode that may arise from the Papaloizou-Pringle instability \citep[PPI;][]{Papaloizou84}.
+This particular high-frequency QPO may not be a realistic mode for a full accretion disk, as the PPI applies most strongly to small, isolated tori.
+However, that is not really the point; the point is that we have demonstrated that polarization measures are sensitive to QPOs with a variety of frequencies and modes.